Ulyanovsk Oblast: Russian revolution

 In 1924 Simbirsk was renamed Ulyanovsk.
-On May 14, 1928 the Ulyanovsk Governorate of the RSFSR was abolished.
+On May 14, 1928, the Ulyanovsk Governorate of the RSFSR was abolished.
 The Province, together with Penza, Samara and Orenburg became part of the newly formed Middle Volga region.

 World War II

 Since the beginning of the Great Patriotic War in Ulyanovsk, being the rear, the evacuated enterprises, institutions and people from the western regions of the country, from Moscow and Leningrad.
 January 19, 1943 from several districts of Kuybyshev and Penza Oblasts formed Ulyanovsk Oblast.

 Post-war development

 In the 1950 and 1960s, new enterprises were created in the region (factory of heavy and unique machines, mechanical plant, Dimitrovgrad Research Institute of Atomic Reactors, etc.), and infrastructure was built, including aroad bridge over the Volga River and Ulyanovsk Airport.
 In 1970, the then General Secretary of the Communist Party of the Soviet Union Leonid Brezhnev, inaugurated memorial museum of Lenin.

+After the dissolution of the Soviet Union in 1991, Ulyanovsk Oblast became part of the newly-formed Russian Federation.
 On 30 October 1997, Ulyanovsk, alongside Astrakhan, Kirov, Murmansk, and Yaroslavl signed a power-sharing agreement with the government of Russia, granting it autonomy.
 The agreement was abolished on 31 December 2001.